tomatrow/sveltekit-adapter-wordpress-shortcode/readme.md

 ## Usage

-Install with `npm i -D sveltekit-adapter-wordpress-shortcode`, setupt the adapter in `svelte.config.js`, add `index.php` to the project root, and mark the parts of your template you want to include in the shortcode.
+Install with `npm i -D sveltekit-adapter-wordpress-shortcode`, setup the adapter in `svelte.config.js`, add `index.php` to the project root, and mark the parts of your template you want to include in the shortcode.

 ### Example `svelte.config.js`